tresata/hackathon2017/README.md

 You can then extract the table from the hive warehouse for a table named test:

     df-source-cat --input hive%bbbs.question_ids > textfile

+We are also running hive-server on hack02.datachambers.com, hack03.datachambers.com, hack04.datachambers.com and hack05.datachambers.com.
+You can connect to them with JDBC/ODBC.
+For example to connect to hack04 with JDBC you would use this connect string:

+    jdbc:hive2://hack04.datachambers.com:10000

 ## Spark